pagopa/interop-signalhub-core/README.md

 You can find new open api spec file (for push-service) under **packages/push-signal/src/api**

 **NOTE**: It's important define a version of open API following semantic versioning rules, otherwise cli will throw an error.

+## Validate Open API

+If you can check if openAPI created before is compliant on openAPI specification can run:

+`pnpm run api:validate:<service_name> --version <version>`